 Domestic Violence Awareness Month

-Each October, the National Indigenous Women’s Resource Center (NIWRC) proudly joins advocates and organizations nationwide to launch Domestic Violence Awareness Month (DVAM), a time to honor those we have lost to domestic violence, uplift the resilience of survivors, and strengthen our collective commitment to ending gender-based violence.
+Each October, the National Indigenous Women’s Resource Center (NIWRC) joins advocates and organizations nationwide to launch Domestic Violence Awareness Month (DVAM), a time to honor those we have lost to domestic violence, uplift the resilience of survivors, and strengthen our collective commitment to ending violence.
 Native women—including American Indian, Alaska Native, and Native Hawaiian women—face some of the highest rates of domestic violence in the United States, often lacking access to essential services for safety, justice, and healing.
-This reality underscores the urgent need to address this crisis within Indian country.
+This reality underscores the urgent need to address this crisis within Indian Country.

-Domestic violence encompasses various forms of abuse, including physical, emotional, verbal, sexual, financial, cultural, spiritual, and digital abuse directed at a relative.
+Domestic violence encompasses various forms of abuse, including physical, emotional, verbal, sexual, financial, spiritual, and digital abuse directed at a relative.
 Intimate Partner Violence (IPV) is a specific type of domestic violence that occurs when a current or former spouse or intimate partner engages in a repetitive, fear-inducing pattern of abuse to maintain power and control in the relationship.
 This pattern of abuse can manifest in various types of relationships, whether couples are dating, married, living together, sharing a child, or have ended their relationship.
 The vast majority of IPV victims are women, with men being the primary offenders.
 In Indigenous societies, violence is not traditional.
 Instead, colonization has imposed and perpetuated the domination and ownership of Native women by men, a reality reflected in the violence against Native women that has persisted throughout history since contact, laying the groundwork for present-day violence.

 As we prepare for Domestic Violence Awareness Month, domestic violence programs and communities are organizing intentional and motivational events to inspire change and uplift women and other survivors.
 Join us for an NIWRC webinar focusing on grassroots advocacy and showcasing the voices and expertise of Native women and survivors.
 You’ll discover valuable planning strategies, ideas, and resources to help your programs and communities create impactful DVAM events and campaigns.
 Watch the webinar!